Colten Gunn: Independent circuit (2021–present)

 Gunn made his independent circuit debut in September 2021, appearing with Battleground Championship Wrestling in Philadelphia, Pennsylvania.
 In October 2021, the Gunn Club participated in "Chris Jericho's Rock 'N' Wrestling Rager at Sea Triple Whammy", a professional wrestling event held aboard the Norwegian Jewel.
 In March 2022 on New South Wrestling's "Resurrection" pay-per-view, Gunn won his first title, teaming with Austin Gunn to defeat TME for the NSW Tag Team Championship.
 The Gunn Club lost the titles to the Bad News Boyz later that month.

 Professional wrestling style and persona

-Gunn's finishing move is the Colt 45, a butterfly neckbreaker.
+Gunn's finisher is the Colt 45, a butterfly neckbreaker.
 He previously used a leg drop bulldog, also called the Colt 45; adopted from his father Billy Gunn, who named it the Fame-Ass-Er.
 Gunn and his brother Austin/his father also use the 3:10 to Yuma as a double-team maneuver: a back body drop by Colton into a neckbreaker by Austin/Billy.

-In November 2021, professional wrestler Danhausen began a Twitter "feud" with the Gunn Club, referring to Colten and Austin as "Ass Boys", in reference to Billy Gunn's "Mr. Ass" gimmick during the Attitude Era.
-While Billy Gunn himself initially had no comment, the rest of the Gunn Club despised the nickname after fans began chanting "Ass Boys" during their matches.
-Billy Gunn finally commented when he surprised his sons by wearing an "Ass Boys" shirt, encouraging them to "embrace the assness" and teasing mooning the crowd as he did during his days as Mr. Ass.

 Personal life

-Sopp is the son of professional wrestler Monty "Billy Gunn" Sopp.
-His brother, Austin "Austin Gunn" Sopp, is also a professional wrestler.
+Sopp is the son of professional wrestler Monty Sopp, known as Billy Gunn.
+His brother Austin Sopp is also a professional wrestler.